Alaa Abd El-Fattah: 2025 move to the United Kingdom and social media controversy

-In November 2025, Abd El-Fattah attempted to fly to London with his sister Sanaa but was told by officials at Cairo International Airport was told by officials that he was not allowed to travel.
+In November 2025, Abd El-Fattah attempted to fly to London with his sister Sanaa but was told by officials at Cairo International Airport that he was not allowed to travel.
+The following month, the travel ban was lifted.
+On 26 December, it was announced that Abd El-Fattah had arrived in the UK and had been reunited with his family.